 There are children in his class at school – he’s eight, let me just remind you – who are regular gamers.
 They play Fortnite and MMPORGS (massive multi-player online reality games) and shoot-them-ups which couldn’t have existed before quality broadband and computing power came along.
 Some of these kids play these games for hours upon hours every day.
 I have no problem with computer games, but I have a problem with kids being introduced to these battle and war games when they’re just children.
-I also have an issue with children being allowed unrestricted access for as long as they want, entire days passing by.
+I also have an issue with children being allowed unrestricted access for as long as they want, with entire days passing by.

 It can be complicated when you have older siblings in the house, of course; how can you stop younger children from watching what’s going on?
 It’s impossible and unrealistic; we need to help our kids understand what they’re seeing as much as helping them play responsibly.

 Technology is a part of our life, but not the be-all-and-end-all.
-Perhaps I’m fortunate in that my son isn’t much of a gamer; he has a hand-held Nintendo DS, that came down with him from his foster home, but he’s played it two or three times since he’s lived here.
+Perhaps I’m fortunate in that my son isn’t much of a gamer; he has a hand-held Nintendo DS, that came with him from his foster home, but he’s played it two or three times since he’s lived here.
 I get the impression that he might be a little bored with a couple of the games, but I deliberately never banned the use of it – it’s on public display in the front room (so that if he does play with it, I know what he’s playing) – and I’ve not set up formal times when he can play it.
 I’ve explained that I don’t want him playing it all day, and he respects that, but he just never picks it up.
 Is it because I’ve never made a big thing of it, or is it because he’s not a huge gamer?
 I don’t know; I’m not going to claim credit where it may not exist, but perhaps it’s a combination of factors.

 He’s had conversations about Fortnite at school – many, many conversations, if those he’s had with me are anything to go by – but he seems more interested in the music and the dance moves that are part of the expanded universe than the game itself.
 We’ve spoken about it, of course, and I’ve been very honest with him; I’ve never played the game, so I’m not talking from a position of experience, but I’ve read about it, watched Youtube clips, and heard from people who have played the game.
 It’s meant to be age-restricted to people 12 and over, but we all know that can be a suggestion rather than a definitive rule.